Philosophy Of Yoga

-Brahmacharya is used mostly in the sense of abstinence, particularly in relationship to sexual activity.
+Brahmacharya is used mostly in the sense of abstinence, particularly in relation to sexual activity.
 Brahmacharya suggests that we should form relationships that foster our understanding of the highest truths.
 Brahmacharya does not necessarily imply celibacy.
-Rather, it means responsible behavior with respect to our goal of moving toward the truth.
-Practicing brahmacharya means that we use our sexual energy to regenerate our connection to our spiritual self.
+Rather, it means responsible behaviour with respect to our goal of moving toward the truth.
+Practising brahmacharya means that we use our sexual energy to regenerate our connection to our spiritual self.

 - Aparigraha – Abstain from attachments to possessions.

-The Yoga Sutra describes what happens when these five behaviors outlined above become part of a person’s daily life.
+The Yoga Sutra describes what happens when these five behaviours outlined above-become part of a person’s daily life.
 Thus, the yamas are the moral virtues which, if attended to, purify human nature and contribute to health and happiness of society.

 Niyama (Personal Observances)